-Portland restaurants get boost in business, pressure from ‘City of the Year’ honor
+Portland restaurants get boost in business, stress from ‘City of the Year’ honor

-PORTLAND, Maine — Portland is well known for great restaurants.
+PORTLAND, Maine — Portland is known for its great restaurants.

 Now national recognition is creating even more buzz around a small city known for big flavor.